Haannbboo/cs225-project-archive/Contract.md

 ### 2.Time Commitment
 Each member is expected to work no less than 2 and no more than 6 hours (you can work 24 * 7 if you want) per week on the project.
 If a deliverable ends up taking more time, the rest of the team should be pulled in to assist with the unforeseen complication.

+### 3.conflict resolution
+All conflicts within the team will (probably) be decided by convincing other people with good enough reasons.

 ## Signatures
 Mengchen Qiu(mqiu3) agree to the terms of contract.